 In the Casco Bay there are eight gorgeous islands that you can visit by ferry on Casco Bay Lines.
 They also offer several types of cruises.
 Their Scenic cruises include, the Mailboat Run, Diamond Pass Run, Sunset Run, and Sunrise on the Bay.
 Sometimes Casco Bay Lines offers Music Cruises which includes many local performers, a meal, and a cash bar!
 If you wanted to spend the day on one of the eight islands, Casco Bay Lines can get you there!

 One of the most notable places for visitors to frequent is Portland’s Old Port district.
 There is plenty to explore in the downtown district, with all of the locally owned shops, bars, and restaurants.
 Everywhere you turn there will be a unique place for you to explore and the best part is that they are all so close together.
-If you are planning on an extended stay, we suggest planning at least an entire day in the Old Port.
+Old Port is known for the cobblestone streets, historic buildings, working water front and lively atmosphere.
+It has some kind of artistic feel to it.
+Old Port has so much to offer other than local restaurants (no franchises).
+One can find anything from Pipes to beer to clothing to food to life that is authentically Maine.

-Another great shopping/eating area is Freeport, known as one of two shopping outlet hubs in Maine.
+Another great shopping/eating area is Freeport (25 mins.
+North of Portland), known as one of two shopping outlet hubs in Maine.
 Here you will find a variety of outlet stores as well as the iconic L.L.
 Bean boot and the L.L.
 Bean flagship store open 24/7 365 days a year.
-There are plenty of great local foodie spots as well!
-Freeport is also another day trip due to all the shopping that you can do at the outlets.
+There are plenty of great local foodie spots as well a wonderful Lobster roll at the Harraseeket Lunch and Lobster on the wharf of South Freeport Marina.

 There you have it, a starters list for fun things to do in the Greater Portland area!
 Trust us, we know that we missed several places!
 Where is your favorite activity to do?
 Tell us in the comments below!